ietf/id-guidelines/README.md

 The second component should not contain a hyphen.
 Legacy uses and edge cases such as hyphenated last names are allowed.
-Having a hyphen in the second component makes it hard to extract programatically.
+Having a hyphen in the second component makes it hard to extract programmatically.
 This forces many tools to use heuristics when tying to locate the second component.

-- [ ] Ensure the second component reasonably identifees the source of the I-D.
+- [ ] Ensure the second component reasonably identifies the source of the I-D.

       If the I-D has been adopted by a stream, ensure the second component is
         * ietf for the IETF stream